dialexa/style-kit/README.md

 There are a couple of ways to import the styles...

 1. Add the path for `{dependenciesFolder}@dialexa/style-kit/style-kit/app.scss` to your build pipeline, to build/ concat/ prefix as you see fit.
-  > *Recommended Method.* You will have full usage of the Style Kit's SASS helpers.
+  > **Recommended Method.** You will have full usage of the Style Kit's SASS helpers.

 2. A built and prefixed CSS file can be found at `dist/dialexa-style-kit.css`.
-  > *DISCLAIMER:* This method will not allow the use of the Kit's SASS helpers within your custom SASS.
+  > **DISCLAIMER:** This method will not allow the use of the Kit's SASS helpers within your custom SASS.
+You will only have access to className helpers in your markup.